izzleshab/SEI-Project-3/README.md

 ## Process

 Once my class mates and I had received the project brief, we brainstormed various ideas for an app that we all would personally use.
 I suggested the idea of a coffee based app where users could learn about coffees and my colleague Natalie suggested users could buy them too.
-With this idea in mind we took to trelloboard to begin planning the development of our application.
-We knew from the start that we wanted to produce our own RESTful API, so following the initial planning stage where our trelloboard was set up and hand-drawn wireframes were produced, we dedicated a full day toward gathering coffee and roaster data to fill our API.
+With this idea in mind we took to Trello board to begin planning the development of our application.
+We knew from the start that we wanted to produce our own RESTful API, so following the initial planning stage where our Trello board was set up and hand-drawn wireframes were produced, we dedicated a full day toward gathering coffee and roaster data to fill our API.

 ![Trello](./readme_assets/trello.png)